dclong/blog/misc/content/2020/05/use-nbdime-to-diff-and-merge-jupyterlab-notebooks.markdown

 Please read with your own judgement!
 **

-Tools for diffing and merging of Jupyter notebooks.
+`nbdime` is a tool for diffing and merging of Jupyter notebooks.
 Notice that nbdime integrates with git well.

+## Tips and Traps

+If you install nbdime to your local directory, make sure that the directory containing executables (usually `~/.local/bin`) is in `$PATH` so that it can be used without issues.

+## Installation and Configuration

 You can use the following command to configure nbdime for Git.